-‘Walsingham’ is two unspoiled, connected North Norfolk villages, Little, or ‘New’ Walsingham, and a mile away, Great or ‘Old’ Walsingham; both have a wealth of historic buildings as well as shops and places to eat and drink.
+‘Walsingham’ is two unspoiled, connected North Norfolk villages, Little, or ‘New’ Walsingham, and a mile away, Great or ‘Old’ Walsingham; both have a wealth of historic buildings, shops and places to eat and drink.

 Walsingham has a long history of religious pilgrimage, dating back to the 11th century.
 Today here at Walsingham Abbey we welcome any and all modern pilgrims, from any denomination, or none.
 All are very welcome.